King James Version: Literary attributes

-Translation
+Marginal notes

 In obedience to their instructions, the translators provided no marginal interpretation of the text, but in some 8,500 places a marginal note offers an alternative English wording.
 The majority of these notes offer a more literal rendering of the original, introduced as "Heb", "Chal" (Chaldee, referring to Aramaic), "Gr" or "Lat".
 Others indicate a variant reading of the source text (introduced by "or").
 Some of the annotated variants derive from alternative editions in the original languages, or from variant forms quoted in the fathers.
 More commonly, though, they indicate a difference between the literal original language reading and that in the translators' preferred recent Latin versions: Tremellius for the Old Testament, Junius for the Apocrypha, and Beza for the New Testament.
 At thirteen places in the New Testament a marginal note records a variant reading found in some Greek manuscript copies; in almost all cases reproducing a counterpart textual note at the same place in Beza's editions.

 A few more extensive notes clarify Biblical names and units of measurement or currency.
-Modern reprintings rarely reproduce these annotated variants—although they are to be found in the New Cambridge Paragraph Bible.
+Modern reprintings rarely reproduce these annotated variants, although they are to be found in the New Cambridge Paragraph Bible.
 In addition, there were originally some 9,000 scriptural cross-references, in which one text was related to another.
 Such cross-references had long been common in Latin Bibles, and most of those in the Authorized Version were copied unaltered from this Latin tradition.
 Consequently the early editions of the KJV retain many Vulgate verse references—e.g. in the numbering of the Psalms.
 At the head of each chapter, the translators provided a short précis of its contents, with verse numbers; these are rarely included in complete form in modern editions.

+Use of typeface

 Also in obedience to their instructions, the translators indicated 'supplied' words in a different typeface; but there was no attempt to regularize the instances where this practice had been applied across the different companies; and especially in the New Testament, it was used much less frequently in the 1611 edition than would later be the case.
-In one verse, 1 John 2:23, an entire clause was printed in roman type (as it had also been in the Great Bible and Bishop's Bible); indicating a reading then primarily derived from the Vulgate, albeit one for which the later editions of Beza had provided a Greek text.
+In one verse, 1 John 2:23, an entire clause was printed in roman type (as it had also been in the Great Bible and Bishops' Bible); indicating a reading then primarily derived from the Vulgate, albeit one for which the later editions of Beza had provided a Greek text.